 Visit the TMA Advocacy webpage to learn more:First Tuesdays at the CapitolTMA’s Healthy Vision 2020TMA's 2013 Legislative AgendaLegislative Victories

-Texas Medical Association has created a wealth of tools and resources to assist physicians and their staff in the service of their patients in Texas.
+Access medical publications, articles and white papers, helplines and interactive practice management tools from TMA.
 TMA Knowledge Center: Access TMA's online collection of medical publications, articles and white papers, get answers to your questions on: hot topics, practice management and regulatory issues, TMA membership, registering for a TMA event, and TMA's work in Congress and the Legislature.
 (800) 880-7955, or firstname.lastname@example.org.TMA Newsletters and Publications, including Texas Medicine magazine, Action and Practice E-Tips: Read TMA’s monthly magazine and other publications to get solutions for a successful practice.
 TMA Practice Help: Operating a medical practice in today’s environment creates challenges every day.
 Check the TMA Practice Help page for the latest solutions for your practice.Interactive Resources, Calculators and Business Tools: Obtain sample claims appeal form letters, at-a-glance billing guidelines, practice change form letters, Medicare Part B Newsletter Index, and more.

 Deadlines for Doctors: TMA’s regulatory compliance calendar provides background information, regulations, penalties and incentives, suggested steps, and TMA resources that can help you meet each compliance date.